 Over the years, people have said things that left me scratching my head…

 Though, I get it.
 Sometimes knowing what to say escapes people; insert-foot-into-mouth.
-Lord knows I’ve been there <I cringe> I’ve learned to shake it off, giving people the benefit of the doubt.
+Lord knows I’ve been there (I cringe).
+I’ve learned to shake it off, giving people the benefit of the doubt.
 However; there are also things that really sting.

-•He/she will grow out of it.
+1. He/she/they will grow out of it.

 No. Their loss is permanent and will not miraculously turn into natural hearing.
 Technology will certainly advance and their access to sound, God-willing, will continue to improve, but at the end of the day, they will still be deaf.

-•My child uses selective hearing, too.
+2. My child uses selective hearing, too.

 I understand that most people try to empathize and want to make you feel normal, only a hearing child’s experience is not the same as one who is deaf.
 Sure.
 All kids use selective hearing from time-to-time, but kids with hearing loss experience sound much differently.